Category Archives: Divorce and Children

 The Best Gift for Kids in Divorce: Access to Both Parents

-Several studies have shown that children point to “loss of a parent” as the most harmful consequence of their mother and father divorcing.
+Kids need access to both parents.
+Several studies have shown that children point to the “loss of a parent” as the most harmful consequence of their mother and father divorcing.
 Most often the “lost parent” is Dad.
-Traditionally, mothers have tended to be gatekeepers, and when trust in a marriage is lost, fathers often see the gates close to them.
-Sometimes… Read More »
+Traditionally, mothers have tended to be gatekeepers, and when trust in a marriage is lost, fathers often… Read More »

 An Expert’s Advice on Insuring Child Support & Alimony